mccbc/notes/notes.md

      - Set a flag
      - Move scattering_meth = GetScattering... up above photon mover method DONE

-**Done**
+**Recently Done**

+ - Moved scattering method update call to be above the photon mover, so the mover has the correct flag to use for scattering when determining what acceleration function to use

+**Previous Updates**

- - [X] Paper edits up to section 2
+ - Paper edits up to section 2
      -  Some questions to still be addressed - look through todo notes
- - [X] Look at how compton scattering acceleration is done in the code - close to what we want to do with lya
+ - Looked at how compton scattering acceleration is done in the code - close to what we want to do with lya

-**Previous Updates**

  - Put acceleration trigger condition in generalmover.cpp
      - Takes minimum of distances between photon position and each cell face in each direction
      - Checks if chi * dmin > tauacc